The 18 Best Digital Marketing Books in 2021

 4. Hacking Growth: How Today’s Fastest-Growing Companies Drive Breakout Success | Sean Ellis & Morgan Brown

 From the mind of Morgan Brown and Sean Ellis (inventor of the phrase growth hacking), Hacking Growth dives into the origin of growth hacking.
 Included are countless real-life examples from high growth companies like DropBox and LogMeIn.
 Furthermore, the book is split up into two distinct sections: The Growth Method and The Growth Playbook.
-Hacking Growth is a must-read for any entrepreneur looking to successfully scale a business.
+Hacking Growth is a must-read for any entrepreneur or business owner looking to successfully scale a business.

 - Amazon Rating: 4.8/5 (85 reviews)